tjacobs131/Teenus-Club/Analysis/srs.md

 ### 3.2.3 System Feature 3 (Initiate Match)
 #### 3.2.3.1 Introduction/Purpose of Feature
-The feature creates a new match instance available for later use.
+This feature is a key feature of this software.
+With this feature, a new match instance shall be created and made available for now or later use.
 The match shall contain the following information:
 - Club Names
 - Match Date